 At its beginning, many leaders on both sides of the American Civil War painted the conflict as primarily a political conflict.
 For over fifty years, sectional differences over the extension of slavery in the United States created a schism between the North and the South.
 Gradually, the divide became too deep for the two sides could no longer peacefully coexist.
 When Southern states began leaving the Union on December 20, 1860, their secessionist leaders asserted that they were exercising their inherent right to leave an alliance of states based on the “consent of the governed.”
 Unionists, including president-elect Abraham Lincoln, depicted the conflict as a rebellion against the United States government.
 For them, the war was about preserving the Union.

-When war erupted in April 1861, many believed that the conflict, like other early American rebellions (e.g., Shays’ Rebellion, the Whiskey Rebellion, Fries’s Rebellion, and the Dorr Rebellion) would be short-lived.
+When war erupted in April 1861 with the Battle of Fort Sumter, many believed that the conflict, like other early American rebellions (e.g., Shays’ Rebellion, the Whiskey Rebellion, Fries’s Rebellion, and the Dorr Rebellion) would be short-lived.
 Their reasoning was that the new Confederacy of Southern states stood little chance of competing against the industrial might of the more densely populated North.

 Despite an embarrassing defeat at the First Battle of Bull Run, predictions of an early Union victory seemed accurate by June 1862.
-With Major General George McClellan’s Army of the Potomac camped within sight of the church spires of Richmond, the fall of the Confederate capital seemed inevitable.
+With Major General George B. McClellan and his Army of the Potomac camped within sight of the church spires of Richmond, the fall of the Confederate capital seemed inevitable.
 Union battlefield reversals soon proved that conclusion to be incorrect, and both sides settled in for a protracted conflict.

 First Confiscation Act